iterative/dvc.org/content/docs/command-reference/params/index.md

-Using parameter dependencies prevents situations where several [pipeline](/doc/command-reference/pipeline) stages share a (configuration) file as a common dependency, and any change in this dependency invalidates all the stages and causes the reproduction those stages unnecessarily.
+Using parameter dependencies prevents situations where several [pipeline](/doc/command-reference/pipeline) stages share a (configuration) file as a common dependency, and any change in this dependency invalidates all these stages and causes their reproduction unnecessarily.

 The YAML or JSON parameters files needed for the project have to be manually written, or generated, and these can be versioned directly with Git.
 You can